imjohnbo/101-ci-cd/README.md

 # Open Source 101: CI/CD

-## Purpose
+## Goal

 Develop CI/CD workflows using GitHub Actions.

 ## Steps

-1. Using what you learned from the [previous section](https://github.com/imjohnbo/101-first-workflow), use GitHub Actions to build, test, and security audit this app across the LTS and Current version of Node.js.
+#### 1. Using what you learned from the [previous section](https://github.com/imjohnbo/101-first-workflow), use GitHub Actions to build, test, and security audit this app across the LTS and Current version of Node.js upon every pull request.

 <details><summary>Hints</summary>

-1. Uh oh, are the tests broken? :-)
+1. Uh oh, are the tests broken? :smile:

 1. `npm` can do quite a bit, including auditing software for known vulnerabilities.